hugoroy/blog/a-small-lesson-about-patent-fud.md

 The first part (patents) seems lost.
 We have to fight for the second part.

+## What we need: to weigh in the political process of shaping HTML5 and to fight FUD

-But here I want to focus a little bit on how they achieved to control videos through patents.
-We never know, this might be repeated in the future.
-We should know better how to react to these things.
+Here I want to focus a little bit on how they achieved to control videos through patents and how this is related to what we're witnessing with the proposal to include DRM in HTML.

 These are some of the steps: